 The Camille Dreyfus Teacher-Scholar Awards Program supports the research and teaching careers of talented young faculty in the chemical sciences.
 Based on institutional nominations, the program provides discretionary funding to faculty at an early stage in their careers.
 Criteria for selection include an independent body of scholarship attained in the early years of their appointment (see below), and a demonstrated commitment to education, signaling the promise of continuing outstanding contributions to both research and teaching.
 The Camille Dreyfus Teacher-Scholar Awards Program provides an unrestricted research grant of $100,000.

-Nominees must hold a full-time tenure-track academic appointment, and are normally expected to have been appointed no earlier than mid-year 2014.
+Nominees must hold a full-time tenure-track academic appointment, and are normally expected to have been appointed no earlier than mid-year 2015.
+Awardees are from Ph.D. granting departments in which scholarly research is a principal activity.
+Undergraduate education is an important component.
 Institutions may submit only one Camille Dreyfus nomination annually.
 Renominations are accepted.

 The Camille Dreyfus Teacher-Scholar Award provides a $100,000 unrestricted research grant.
 Of the total amount, $7,500 is for departmental expenses associated with research and education.
 Charges associated with indirect costs or institutional overhead are not allowed.
 Defrayal of academic-year salary is not permitted.
 Funds are normally expended over a period of five years.
 Foundation approval is not required for budgetary changes after an award is made.
 If the awardee leaves the institution, the transfer of the remaining funds requires prior Foundation approval.

-Applicants must submit a 2-page research proposal, a summary CV, and a brief budget narrative.
+Applicants must submit a 2-page research proposal, a 2-page education statement, and a summary CV.
 Full details of application requirements may be found on the Syracuse University Application Portal.

 Limited Submission Selection Process